 There is no specific protocol for the exchanging of business cards in Nigeria - although it is considered rude not to study the card in the presence of the person who gave it to you.
 Make sure any tertiary education or qualifications you have received are printed on your card, and that your title is prominently displayed.
 In a country of so many different ethnic groups and dialects, English has emerged as the de facto language of business in Nigeria.
 Business hours are generally from 8am (or 8.30am) to 5pm, from Monday to Friday.
 In the northern (predominately Muslim) part of Nigeria, Friday is a day of rest.

 The country code for Nigeria is +234.
 Full international direct dialling is available.
-Free wifi is available in many cafes, restaurants and hotels in tourist areas.
-Internet cafes can be found in major cities.
+Free wifi is available in many cafes, restaurants, and hotels in tourist areas.
 A local prepaid SIM card can be purchased to avoid paying high international roaming charges.

 Travellers to Nigeria over 18 years old do not have to pay duty on 200g of tobacco products, 1 litre of spirits and 1 litre wine, perfume or eau de Cologne for personal use and gifts to the value of NGN 50,000 (excluding jewellery, photographic equipment, electronics and luxury goods).
 Prescription medication and pharmaceutical products should be accompanied by a letter from your GP as well as the original prescription, and should not be carried in your checked luggage.